u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/studio/fields.rst

 data that is stored within them.
 How the data is presented and formatted on the :abbr:`UI (User Interface)` is defined by their widget.

-From a technical point of view, there are 15 field types in Odoo.
+From a technical point of view, there are 15 field types in Thrive Bureau ERP.
 However, you can choose from 20 fields in Studio, as some field types are available more than once with a different default widget.

 .. tip::